TheCodeNinja254/alimentario-server/README.md

 # To create a table from a model
 sequelize migration:create --name create_[table_name]_table

-# To create the database with tables
+# To create the database with all tables
 sequelize db:migrate

 # To undo the latest database action